About virtual hub settings

 This article helps you understand the various settings available for virtual hubs.
 A virtual hub is a Azure-managed virtual network that contains various service endpoints to enable connectivity.
 The virtual hub is the core of your network in a region.
 Multiple virtual hubs can be created in the same region.

 A virtual hub can contain gateways for site-to-site VPN, ExpressRoute, or point-to-site User VPN.
 For example, when using Virtual WAN, you don't create a site-to-site connection from your on-premises site directly to your VNet.
 Instead, you create a site-to-site connection to the virtual hub.
 The traffic always goes through the virtual hub gateway.
 This means that your VNets don't need their own virtual network gateway.
 Virtual WAN lets your VNets take advantage of scaling easily through the virtual hub and the virtual hub gateway.
 For more information about gateways, see Gateway settings.
-Note that a virtual hub gateway isn't the same as a virtual network gateway that you use for ExpressRoute and VPN Gateway.
+A virtual hub gateway isn't the same as a virtual network gateway that you use for ExpressRoute and VPN Gateway.

 When you create a virtual hub, a virtual hub router is deployed.
 The virtual hub router, within the Virtual WAN hub, is the central component that manages all routing between gateways and virtual networks (VNets).
-Routing infrastructure units determine the minimum throughput of the virtual hub router, and the number of virtual machines that can be deployed in VNets that are connected to the Virtual WAN virtual hub.
+Routing infrastructure units determine the throughput of the virtual hub router, and the number of virtual machines that can be deployed in VNets that are connected to the Virtual WAN virtual hub.

 Virtual hub capacity

-When you deploy a new virtual hub, you can specify additional routing infrastructure units to increase the default virtual hub capacity in increments of 1 Gbps and 1000 VMs.
+When you deploy a new virtual hub, you can specify additional routing infrastructure units to increase the default virtual hub capacity in increments of 1-Gbps and 1,000 VMs.
 This feature gives you the ability to secure upfront capacity without having to wait for the virtual hub to scale out when more throughput is needed.
 The scale unit on which the virtual hub is created becomes the minimum capacity.
 Creating a virtual hub without a gateway takes about 5 - 7 minutes while creating a virtual hub and a gateway can take about 30 minutes to complete.
 You can view routing infrastructure units, router Gbps, and number of VMs supported, in the Azure portal Virtual hub pages for Create virtual hub and Edit virtual hub.

 When increasing the virtual hub capacity, the virtual hub router will continue to support traffic at its current capacity until the scale out is complete.
 It may take up to 25 minutes for the virtual hub router to scale out to additional routing infrastructure units.
 It's also important to note the following: currently, regardless of the number of routing infrastructure units deployed, traffic may experience performance degradation if more than 1.5 Gbps is sent in a single TCP flow.